 Resource estimator: Estimate material and time utilized to conduct the layup, optimize process parameters to optimize resource utilization

 The generated paths will be followed by the AFP robot.
 While the AFP head is trying to follow the motion paths, there arise possibilities that it might hit the tooling or pass the robot singularities.
 In order to visualize these occurrences, robot motion simulation is evaluated either by automated analysis or by the operator to eliminate such problems.
-The key benefit of running the simulation in the virtual environment is avoiding costly collision and damage to the AFP head, robot, part or tooling!
+The key benefit of running the simulation in the virtual environment is avoiding costly collision and damage to the AFP head, robot, part, or tooling!

 Collision detection: Essentially measuring the distances between the AFP Head and the tooling while moving over the planned motion paths, enables the detection of collision occurrences i.e. where the AFP head would physically collide or interfere with the tooling.

 Collision avoidance: If a collision is detected, repositioning the mold may be able to create enough clearance for the tool.
-Options for repositioning the mold are: moving the mold horizontally, flipping the motion paths, editing the motion frames to increase tool angle, or another similar workaround can be identified and implemented.
+Options for repositioning the mold are: moving the mold horizontally, flipping the motion paths, editing the motion frames to increase tool angle or another similar workaround that can be identified and implemented.